 5. Help Others to Help Your Mental Health

 Service to others has such a powerful effect on mental health.
 When you help others, you feel good.
 One reason might be that you can see the impact of your actions in real-time or at the moment.
 You know that what you’re doing has value and is vital.

-For instance, working at a pantry providing food for those in need.
-Or working on a conservation project to protect a critical habitat.
+For instance, working at a pantry, like the Mid-Ohio Food Collective in Columbus, Ohio or the Resource Pantry in Worthington, Ohio providing food for those in need.
+Or exploring the volunteer opportunities at the Ohio Wildlife Center in Columbus, Ohio.
 Helping others will certainly go a long way to feeling less anxious.